Failover recording server (explained)

 Description

-Involved servers (numbers in red):
+Involved servers (numbers in blue):

 1. Recording Server